rhosak/pulsebox/README.md

 An arbitrary digital pulse sequence generator, or _pulsebox_, is an electronic device with a number of digital channels.
 It can change the states of these channels very quickly and with great timing precision, and can thus create complex sequences of multi-channel digital patterns, or pulse sequences.

 Arduino Due is a general-purpose development board.
 It is based on a 32-bit Atmel SAM3X8E microcontroller (ARM Cortex-M3 architecture) running at 84 MHz.
+This board is capable of providing 26 digital (pulsebox) channels and create digital pulse sequences on them, with pulses as short as 100 ns.
+This is achieved by carefully using the low-level capabilities of the SAM3X8E microcontroller in conjuction with assembly language instructions.

+See [Arduino pulsebox code structure](https://github.com/rhosak/pulsebox/wiki/Arduino-pulsebox-code-structure) for an overview of the code responsible for the pulsebox capabilities.

 ## The software
+We have created a Python package which can produce the `.ino` code necessary to produce a pulse sequence according to user specification, and a GUI application to facilitate this process to the end user.

+_I am currently making the code available, please be patient._ :)